American doctor among climbers missing in remote Indian Himalayas

 Breaking News Emails

-LONDON — An American man is among eight climbers who went missing while attempting to scale an unconquered peak in the remote Indian Himalayas, according to his family.
+LONDON — Two Americans are among eight climbers who went missing while attempting to scale an unconquered peak in the remote Indian Himalayas, according to his family.

 The U.S. State Department said Sunday that it was aware of reports that two American citizens were missing in India.
-But NBC News could not immediately confirm the disappearance of a second American.
+The second missing American is named Ronald Beimel, officials told NBC News on Monday.

 The alarm was raised early Friday but it remains unclear what happened to the group.
-It appears that an avalanche may have happened on or very near the route that the climbers were due to take to the 21,000ft (6,477m) summit, the company added.
+It appears that an avalanche may have happened on or very near the route that the climbers were due to take to the 21,000-feet summit, the company added.

 The group was on an expedition to Nanda Devi East but they went on an acclimatization climb on an unnamed and unclimbed Peak, according to the British Association of Mountain Guides.